The sable German Shepherd is has a rather special color.

 The most popular colors are

 - black and tan

 And of course sable!

-Sable coloring is when silver, gray or tan fur has black tips.
+Sable German Shepherds have silver, gray or tan fur with black tips.

 Now that we know what a sable German Shepherd is, let’s learn a little bit about pigmentation.

 How Can Pigmentation Affect Animals?